The Forty-Year-Old Version: Plot

-D is initially distant towards her, but after they create a track together, Radha is shocked to find him willing to record a mixtape with her.
-D also invites Radha to perform at a showcase for up-and-coming rappers.
+D is initially distant towards Radha, but after they create a track together, she is shocked to find him willing to record a mixtape with her.
+He also invites her to perform at a showcase for up-and-coming rappers.
 Before the showcase Radha gets high and forgets her lyrics, leading her to humiliate herself in front of a crowd of her students.

 Archie uses the recent death of Radha's mother to smooth things over with Whitman, who agrees to produce Harlem Ave.
 However, he tells her to add a white character to her play.
 As the play progresses to the workshop stage, Radha increasingly feels uncomfortable with the compromises she is making to appeal to white audiences.

 Despite witnessing her bombing on stage, D encourages Radha to continue rapping.
-After taking her to an all-woman rap battle in the Bronx, the two spend the night together and open up about their lives as struggling artists and the way they are coping with the recent loss of their mothers.
-However, Radha brushes him off the next morning, telling him she needs to work on her play.
+After taking her to an all-woman rap battle in the Bronx, they spend the night together and open up about their lives as struggling artists and the way they are coping with the recent loss of their mothers.
+However, Radha brushes D off the next morning, telling him she needs to work on her play.

 Radha continues to struggle with the compromises she makes to have the play produced.
 Cleaning out her mother's apartment with her brother, she reflects on her mother's career as a struggling artist.
-She is surprised and encouraged to see that her brother views their mother as a talented Renaissance woman rather than as a failure.
+Radha is surprised and encouraged to see that her brother views their mother as a talented Renaissance woman rather than a failure.

 On her play's opening night, Radha appears during the curtain call and denounces her work, rapping about the need for an artist to stay true to their artistic vision.
 She fires Archie at the same time he quits and then heads to D's apartment to reunite with him.
 The film ends with the two walking together, him beatboxing and her rapping, as the shot slowly changes from black and white to color.